 Home

 Aki’s interest in sound’s subjective experience was deepened through his research on time perception involving all senses, revealing the holistic nature of the sound perception process.
 His research interests include acousmatic music, time perception in relation to sound, psychoacoustics, spatial sound, and soundscape ecology.
-His scholarly and music works are published by KPM/EMI, ICMA, Sonos Localia, Stolen Mirror, Gruenrekorder, HELMCA, Pinpoint Scotland, Cambridge and Oxford University Press, and his compositions are performed worldwide.
+His scholarly and music works are published by KPM/EMI, ICMA, Sonos Localia, Stolen Mirror, Gruenrekorder, HELMCA, Pinpoint Scotland, Sounding Future, Cambridge and Oxford University Press, and his compositions are performed worldwide.